×

 DAY 3 - Dartmoor, Chagford and Tavistock

 Starting north of Okehampton, take a slight detour up to Dartmoor National Park, where you’re treated to stunning views and a magical atmosphere.
-After lunching in the charming market town of Chagford, cycle high onto the moors and ride all the way into Tavistock.
-The only town in Devon to hold World Heritage status, you stop here for the night.
-There is plenty of opportunity for our guides to help you find a great spot for one of Devon’s famous “cream teas.”
+After lunching in the charming market town of Chagford, cycle high onto the moors and ride all the way into Tavistock(or stop at the hotel to skip some climbing).
+The only town in Devon to hold World Heritage status, Tavistock is fun to explore.
+Our guides could even help you find a great spot for one of Devon’s famous “cream teas.”
 Just remember that while in Devon, the tradition is that you put cream on the scone before jam!

 DAY 4 - Drake's Trail, Tinside and Padstow